-PSYC 314 Cognitive Processes and Applications
+PSYC 314 Cognitive Processes and Applications 4 credits

-- IDEA: Technology & Curiosity - IDEA: Creativity & Innovation
+IDEA: Technology & Curiosity

+IDEA: Creativity & Innovation

+IDEA: Built & Natural Environments

 This course provides an overview of topics in the scientific study of mental processes and thinking.
 Students will scrutinize research support for ideas and formal theories on attention, perception, memory, knowledge, language, reasoning, and problem solving.
-Students will practice the skills of reading/interpreting scientific journal articles, hypothesizing, and gathering empirical evidence.
+Students will practice the skills of reading/interpreting scientific journal Course Descriptions articles, hypothesizing, and gathering empirical evidence.
 Students will apply findings to current issues in clinical psychology, neuroscience, education, and criminal justice.
 Prerequisite: This course is intended for juniors and seniors.
 Instructor permission required for first-year and sophomore students.
 Block 6, every year.